Below are the Notice of Privacy Practice notifications for the following physician groups.

 FOR TEXAS RESIDENTS

-An additional in-person medical evaluation may be necessary to meet your needs if the provider is unable to gather all the clinical information via the Service to safely treat you.
+An additional in-person medical evaluation may be necessary to meet your needs if the physician is unable to gather all the clinical information via the Service to safely treat you.

-Unless your provider specifically discloses otherwise, with the exception of charges for services delivered to patients, providers do not have any financial interest in any information, products, or services offered through the Service.
+Unless your physician specifically discloses otherwise, with the exception of charges for services delivered to patients, physicians do not have any financial interest in any information, products, or services offered through the Service.

-The response time for emails, electronic messages and other communications can be found on your provider’s login page.
+The response time for emails, electronic messages and other communications can be found on your physician’s login page.

 NOTICE CONCERNING COMPLAINTS